woojean/woojean.github.io/_posts/禅学/2022-01-19-Nothing-2nd-Edition.md

 force and suppressed，是一种低阶手段，高阶手段都是自然的。
 ```

 Ultimately, the attempt to fight or suppress “sin” or the undesirable is an attempt to fight with darkness.
 But at the deepest level, as Osho points out, darkness does not exist — it’s just an absence of light.
-How then can we defeat it?
-How can we defeat something that fundamentally is an absence?
+How then can we defeat it? <font color=red>How can we defeat something that fundamentally is an absence?</font>

 The mind says in effect, “I must get rid of this darkness first before I can turn on the light.”
-Can we see what the mind is doing?
-We don’t need to bother about the darkness in our life or in the lives of others, it’s a futile struggle.Far more effective is to turn on a light.
+Can we see what the mind is doing? <font color=red>We don’t need to bother about the darkness in our life or in the lives of others, it’s a futile struggle.
+Far more effective is to turn on a light.</font>

 When the light is turned on, darkness vanishes.
 There is no need to fight with it; no effort is needed.
 A room can be dark for many years, yet it still takes only a moment to turn on the light and then the darkness is gone.

 **Fighting sin is like fighting an enemy in a dream.
 We don’t need to defeat him; we can just wake up.** If we’re being harmed by others, or if we’re the one doing the harming, or if we’re harming ourself, we can put our focus and energy on turning on a light in the situation.

-What is that light?
-It **can be finding a positive goal that all can put their energy toward.** It **can be a love warm enough to dissolve barriers and hatreds**.
+<font color=red>What is that light?</font> It **can be finding a positive goal that all can put their energy toward.** It **can be a love warm enough to dissolve barriers and hatreds**.
 It **can be looking within to see how our own stories are perpetuating our separateness.**

-In doing this, any type of rigidity that we try to impose on ourself or life is again a suppression, a form of violence.Life is flexibility, openness, a plunge into the unknown each moment.
-How can this occur if we're frozen into a structure? **A slavish devotion to rules or discipline can make us dead inside**.
+In doing this, any type of rigidity that we try to impose on ourself or life is again a suppression, a form of violence. <font color=red>Life is flexibility, openness, a plunge into the unknown each moment.</font> How can this occur if we're frozen into a structure? **A slavish devotion to rules or discipline can make us dead inside**.
 Even awareness can be made into a discipline if it is approached rigidly; then it is not awareness because it has the smell of effort, of tension. **The whole point is to become less and less tense inside, more and more open and relaxed.**

 ```
 对任何规则任何教条奴隶般的忠诚将会使我们原本拥有的内在的灵活性死亡。